Hipomenes/hipomenes.github.io/_pages/teaching.md

 # Iberian Pathways

 All my teaching involves finding critical pathways within a broadly-defined Iberian archive---that is, the textual and visual culture produced in Spain and Colonial Latin America during the three centuries of Spanish domination, with a special focus on New Spain (Mexico).
 This archive includes not only the literature of the Peninsula, but also the earliest critical discourses elicited by imperial expansion, as well as a wide range of pictographic and textual sources produced by Indigenous peoples.
-At the same time, my teachin strives to re-connect the Iberian archive with wider
+At the same time, my teachin strives to re-connect the Iberian archive with wider currents of early modern thought, particularly philosophy and political theory.
+My teaching includes
 My lower division courses, organized as lectures, focus on cultural studies and visual culture.
 In upper division courses revolve around the close reading of philosophical and literary texts.